“The face of this nation is going to change, not by politician or film stars, it is going to be changed by Entrepreneurs – TVF Pitchers.”

 MBA institutes provide ground for trial and Error:

 Entrepreneurship has seen a boom in past few years, and MBA has embraced the topic by offering courses, programs and events dedicated to entrepreneurship.

-Campus is always buzzing with activities in which you can participate and use your ideas and see if it works.
+The campus is always buzzing with activities in which you can participate and use your ideas and see if it works.
 It is great to experiment and learn in practical situations.

 So, if you have an idea and you are not sure if it will work or not, do not hesitate to execute it at a B-school, because that is what you are there for “TO LEARN”.

-Build a team at MBA institute:
+Build a team at MBA Institute:

 An entrepreneur cannot just build a business based on knowledge only, he needs a talented team that stands resolutely behind him.
 Trust among the team members is very crucial in a start-up.
 The first initial year can be rough, and it is easy to lose faith and falter.

-But, you can start off with a team that is like minded and confident that your idea would work.
+But, you can start off with a team that is like-minded and confident that your idea would work.
 You can find such people at a B-school, and nothing can be better than having friends as your colleagues.